Am I physically supposed to report to work?

 Per the March 16 communication from President Gempesaw effective Monday, March 16, 2020 St. John’s University has transitioned to a remote workforce and workplace until further notice.
-Supervisors will make and communicate decisions about the need for certain essential employees to work on-site at their University campus or location.

-Are we going to be sanitizing workspaces differently?
+Are we going to be sanitizing work spaces differently?

 The Facilities team has enhanced its cleaning efforts by focusing on high-touchpoint areas such as door knobs, handles, railings, elevator buttons and restrooms.
 The team uses a hospital grade disinfectant to ensure that all surfaces are free from germs upon cleaning.
 Additionally, the Facilities team has partnered with several biohazard remediation specialists that can assist with any issues that may arise outside normal capabilities.